sentot/BT-Analyser/readme.txt

 -----

-An analysis in the prototype that does not require an LTL specification is computing general reachability (reachability from an initial state).
+An analysis in BT Analyser that does not require an LTL specification is computing general reachability (reachability from an initial state).
 The BT translator initialises only the PCs (the PC of the main thread is set to 1 while other PCs are